stevecooperorg/microdot/microdot/templates/README.md

 docker-compose exec microdot bash
 ```

-You'll now be in the container, and you can run `microdot` to start the program, like this;
+You'll now be in the container, and you can run `microdot` to start the program, like this...

 ```
 microdot --file /files/story.json